KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 *   **Patch**: A file containing a partial YAML structure that modifies a resource defined in the `base`.
 Kustomize uses patches to change things like image tags, replica counts, or environment variables without altering the original base files.
 *   **Generators**: Special fields in `kustomization.yaml` that generate resources like `ConfigMap`s and `Secret`s from files or literal values, ensuring their names are unique to prevent collisions.

-#### The Kustomize Workflow & Directory Structure
+#### The Kustomize Workflow & Common Commands

-The typical workflow involves organizing your configurations into a `base` and one or more `overlays`.
+The typical workflow involves organizing your configurations into a `base` and one or more `overlays`, and then using `kubectl` to preview and apply the changes.

 **1. Project Structure**